Packer-Lab/popping-off/README.md

 ## Additional info:

 To use code in the photo-stim folder, one requires the data pre-processing repo VAPE.
-Furthermore some routines in `photo-stim/Session.py` were taken from VAPE. https://github.com/neuromantic99/Vape
+Furthermore some routines in `photo-stim/Session.py` were taken from VAPE.
+VAPE can be cloned here: https://github.com/neuromantic99/Vape

 -------------